ADVANCED INDUSTRIES EXPORT GRANT

-The Advanced Industries Export Grant is a Colorado financial assistance program for aspiring and current exporters in the Advanced Industries (Aerospace, Bioscience, Electronics, Energy and Natural Resources, Infrastructure Engineering, Technology and Information and Advanced Manufacturing).
-Administered by the Colorado Office of Economic Development and International Trade (OEDIT), the grant program supports small and medium-sized business in the advanced industries and offsets international business development and related marketing costs.
+The Advanced Industries Export Grant is a Colorado financial assistance program for aspiring and current exporters in Colorado's Advanced Industries (Aerospace, Bioscience, Electronics, Energy and Natural Resources, Infrastructure Engineering, Technology and Information and Advanced Manufacturing).
+This program supports small and medium-sized business in the advanced industries and offsets international business development and related marketing costs.
 The program encourages small and medium-sized Colorado businesses to develop export markets.

-Grant program applications will be accepted starting December 1, 2013 and will be accepted on a rolling basis until funding runs out.
+Grant program applications are currently being accepted on a rolling basis until funding runs out.

 Applicant Eligibility Checklist

-Colorado company participant must meet the following qualifications to be eligible for the AI Export Grant:
+Colorado companies must meet the following qualifications to be eligible for the AI Export Grant:

 - Company must employ less than 200 employees globally